hihey54/eCrime23_realAdversarialPhish/README.md

 Repository for the paper "“Do users fall for real adversarial phishing?”
-Investigating the human response to evasive webpages", published at eCrime'23.
+Investigating the human response to evasive webpages", published at [eCrime'23](https://apwg.org/event/ecrime2023/) (and which was the runner-up for the Best Paper Award).

 If you use any of our resources, you are kindly invited to cite our paper: